Updated: 11 min read

 • Undersized systems: Trying to run too much on too little capacity

-For detailed comparisons of backup power options, see our backup power systems guide which covers 12 different solutions I’ve tested.
+For detailed comparisons of backup power options, see our backup power systems guide.

 Pillar 2: Redundant Heating—Because Your Primary System Will Fail